Navneet2605/mobile_movie_app/README.md

 # Mobile Movie App

-A React Native mobile application for browsing and discovering movies with a modern, user-friendly interface.
+A React Native mobile application built with Expo that allows users to browse, search, and save their favorite movies.
+The app provides an intuitive interface for discovering trending movies and managing a personal watchlist.

 ## Screenshots